-The Double User offer was available to both new subcribers and those who were renewing their subcriptions.
+The Double User offer was available to both new subscribers and those who were renewing their subscriptions.
 With the purchase of an institutional subscription a subscriber would receive twice the number of concurrent users than requested in the subscription at no additional cost.
 The offer ended on August 31, 2012.

 RDA Toolkit is a browser-based product that does not require specific software to be installed on users' computers.
 For the best performance we recommend using one of the supported Internet browser versions listed below: